V

 • A veery’s nest is susceptible to brood parasites, specifically the brown-headed cowbird.

-• They are able to make transoceanic flights that other species of thrush may not be able to.
+• They can make transoceanic flights that other species of thrush may not be able to.

 • They are most active in the early morning and at dusk.